 To validate that our method produces diverse outputs rather than strictly memorizing scenes based on the scene graph, we generate scenes three times using the same scene graph.
 The results are shown in Figure 2.
 The outcomes demonstrate that our method can generate varied scenes even when conditioned on the same scene graph, yet each generated scene remains consistent with the structural and categorical information provided in the scene graph.
 This confirms that our method introduces randomness in the generation process while maintaining alignment with the input scene graph.

 Figure 3.
 Unconditional Proportion v.s.
+Generation Quality and Control.
 Evaluation mIoU, MA, Jaccard Index, and MAE as the unconditional proportion varies during diffusion training.

 We examine the effect of the unconditional proportion in diffusion training, as shown in Figure 3.
 Results indicate that increasing the unconditional proportion improves mIoU and MA, but the improvements encounter a bottleneck after the unconditional proportion reaches 0.1.
 This suggests that while a higher proportion helps generate semantically accurate scenes, further increases yield minimal quality benefits.
 However, beyond 0.1, both the Jaccard Index and MAE worsen due to reduced adherence to the structure of the scene graph, as excessive unconditional data weakens control over object quantity and category alignment.
 Therefore, we set the unconditional proportion to 0.1 in all experiments.